 third party claims related to loss of life and/or personal injuries if and to the extent caused by the Contractor.

 For the avoidance of doubt, the Parties expressly agree that damage or harm within the meaning of this Contract may also include, where applicable, a reduction or disallowance of the intended subsidy within the Subsidy Program if such reduction or disallowance is caused by delay or other breach of this Contract by the Contractor.

+The Customer’s maximum aggregate liability for all its obligations and undertakings under the Contract or generally binding legal regulations applicable in connection with this Contract will not, to the maximum extent possible according to applicable laws, exceed fifty percent (50%) of the Contract Price.

 THIRD PARTY CLAIMS